 Yes, Tufts can divest from fossil fuels.
 Fossil fuel divestment refers to selling financial holdings in the fossil fuel industry.
 Institutions have divested from fossil fuels for a number of reasons, including ethical or political reasons, to reduce risk, to avoid being complicit, or to make a statement, among others.
 Many educational institutions, faith-based organizations, pension funds, NGOs, and even entire cities and countries have already divested from fossil fuels.
 For a list of institutions that have divested from fossil fuels, click here.

 Fossil fuel divestment has been the subject of significant student activism at Tufts, primarily led by Tufts Climate Action.
-This activism has recently culminated in the activation of the Responsible Investment Advisory Group (RIAG), a committee of trustees, students, faculty members, and administrators who will be tasked with making a recommendation on divestment to the Board of Trustees’ Investment Committee.
-The Investment Committee is expected to make a decision on fossil fuel divestment as soon as the Fall of 2020.
+This activism led to the activation of the Responsible Investment Advisory Group (RIAG), a committee of trustees, students, faculty members, and administrators tasked with making a recommendation on divestment to the Board of Trustees’ Investment Committee.
+See more details on the Investment Office's website.

-As an Eco-Rep program our goal is to change student behavior.
-When students come to college they are living on their own for the first time and we are here to encourage students to adopt sustainable behaviors that they will carry with past university.
+As a program, our goal is to change the culture of sustainability at Tufts.
+When students come to college they are living on their own for the first time and we are here to encourage students to adopt sustainable behaviors that they will carry with beyond university.
 These actions that we are encouraging may seem small at first, but they are an attainable entryway for students into a sustainable lifestyle.

-You should contact Edenred customer service.
-If you do not get a response from them, further contact information is here on our website and depends on your primary campus.
+Contact information for the responsible university office is here on our website and depends on your primary campus.

-Tufts has an 11% discounted MBTA student pass through the MBTA’s Semester Pass Program.
+Tufts has a discounted MBTA student pass through the MBTA’s Semester Pass Program.
 This program does not cover the summer months.

 Please visit the Tufts Access Commuter Benefits page.